Sandruski/rts-group-movement/docs/README.md

 ### Tile-based algorithm A* (A-Star)

 ###### Pathfinding technique: A*

 The games <I>Command & Conquer: Tiberian Dawn</I>, <I>Warcraft I: Orcs & Humans</I>, <I>Warcraft II: Tides of Darkness</I>, and <I>StarCraft</I> base their group movement on the tile-based algorithm A* (A-Star).
 The primitive A* is the most common pathfinding algorithm used by the first RTS games such as the named, which had to deal with much lower processing power.

 ###### Movement behavior: set of rules

 Since the pathfinding algorithm A* only takes into account the terrain (and, if modified, the objects of the map), it has to be complemented by a set of rules, which vary depending on the game and its needs.
 For example, in <I>Warcraft II</I>, a rule says that if a unit runs into other units and cannot slide past them, it will repath an alternate route.
 This works fine for a samll number of units, but when trying to navigate a large number of units through a narrow passage, a few will inevitably run into the units ahead of them and find another path.

 As seen, those rules are very limited.
-In some situations, they force the games to sacrify more natural behaviors to make the whole system work.
+In some situations, they force games to sacrify more natural behaviors to make the whole system work.
+A true shortest path algorithm can be immensely annoying to gameplay, due to human perception.
+That is a pitfall the game designer must take into consideration when picking an algorithm.
 From the limitations behind the tile-based algorithm A* when dealing with group movement, it came out the Flocking System with Flow Fields.

 ### Flow Fields + Flocking (or Swarm) Behavior

 The games <I>StarCraft II: Wings of Liberty</I> and <I>Supreme Commander 2</I>, and the great majority of modern RTS games use a Flocking System with Flow Fields to maintain fluid control of large groups of units.
 A local dynamic Flow Field is generated around each unit.
 The Flow Fields of the units are combined together before adjusting the units' movements.

 ###### Pathfinding technique: Flow Fields

 Flow Fields are an alternate way of doing pathfinding which works better for larger groups of units.
 A Flow Field is a grid where each grid square has a directional vector.
 This vector should be pointed in the direction of the most efficient way to get to the destination, while avoiding static obstacles.

 ###### Movement behavior: Flocking (or Swarm)

 The flocking model was defined by Craig Reynolds, an artificial life and computer graphics expert.
 Flocks, by definition, are a group of birds traveling together.
 Reynolds called the generic simulated flocking entities "boids", creating the Boids artificial life simulation (1986).
 The basic flocking model consists of three simple steering behaviors (separation, alignment and cohesion) which describe how an individual boid moves based on the positions and velocities of its nearby flockmates.
 As a result, entities in a flock (or boids) travel at roughly the same speed and form a cohesive group without strict arrangement.

 The algorithm finds the fewest amount of waypoints and allows autonomous steering behaviour for units to smoothly hug their way around obstacles and its immediate neighbors.
 Logically, every unit has sensors which, when colliding with another unit, notify the first unit to turn in an appropriate direction to avoid the other unit.